Notes & Resources

 - Humphreys, Introduction to Lie Algebras and Representation Theory slightly easier to read.

-- Ian Lim, Symmetries, Field and Particles, based on the course of Cambridge (Dorey)
+- Ian Lim, Symmetries, Field and Particles, based on the course I had in Cambridge (Prof. Dorey).

 Supersymmetry